This Raspberry Pi Webcam Server tutorial will take you through on how to have your very own Webcam that is visible on a webpage.

 How to Setup a Raspberry Pi Webcam Server

-Firstly we will need to install Raspbian onto the Raspberry Pi.
+Firstly, we will need to install Raspbian onto the Raspberry Pi.
 If you haven’t already done this then check out my awesome guide on installing NOOBs Raspberry Pi.
 It will take you through all the steps that you will need to do to get up and running.

-We will be using a package called motion if you want to learn more about it you can check out their website at Motion.
+In this tutorial we will be using a package called motion if you want to learn more about it you can check out their website at Motion.

 sudo apt-get update sudo apt-get upgrade

 - We start by removing libraries that may conflict with the newer package.
 These may or may not already exist on your copy of Raspbian.

 - Download and install the following packages by inserting the following commands into the terminal.

 - Now we need to install the following packages, we will need these as the motion software relies on them.

 sudo apt-get install curl libssl-dev libcurl4-openssl-dev libjpeg-dev libx264-142 libavcodec56 libavformat56 libmysqlclient18 libswscale3 libpq5